circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Overview
 {: #overview }

-There are several ways to use environment variables in CircleCI to provide variety in scope and authorization level.
-Environment variables are governed by an [order of precedence](#order-of-precedence), depending on how they are set, allowing control at each level in your configuration.
+Environment variables in CircleCI are governed by an [order of precedence](#order-of-precedence), depending on how they are set, allowing control at each level in your configuration.

-To add **private keys** or **secret environment variables** for use throughout your private project, use the [Environment Variables page under Project Settings](#setting-an-environment-variable-in-a-project) on the CircleCI web app.
+To add **private keys** or **secret environment variables** for use throughout your private project, use the [Environment Variables page under Project Settings]({{site.baseurl}}/env-vars-set/#set-an-environment-variable-in-a-project) on the CircleCI web app.
 The variable values are neither readable nor editable in the app after they are set.
 To change the value of an environment variable, delete the current variable and add it again with the new value.

 Private environment variables enable you to store secrets safely even when your project is public.
 Refer to the [Building Open Source Projects]({{site.baseurl}}/oss/) page for associated settings information.

-Use Contexts to [further restrict access to environment variables](#setting-an-environment-variable-in-a-context).
+Use Contexts to [further restrict access to environment variables]({{site.baseurl}}/env-vars-set/#set-an-environment-variable-in-a-context).
 Contexts are set from the Organization Settings in the CircleCI application.
 For more information about controlling access to env vars with Contexts, refer to the [Restricting a Context]({{site.baseurl}}/contexts/#restricting-a-context) documentation.

 ## Secrets masking
 {: #secrets-masking }

 _Secrets masking is not currently available on self-hosted installations of CircleCI server_

-Secrets Masking is applied to environment variables set within Project Settings or under Contexts.
+Secrets masking is applied to environment variables set within Project Settings or under Contexts.
 Environment variables may hold project secrets or keys that perform crucial functions for your applications.
 Secrets masking provides added security within CircleCI by obscuring environment variables in the job output when `echo` or `print` are used.

-The value of the environment variable will not be masked in the build output if:
+The value of the environment variable will not be masked in the job output if:

 * the value of the environment variable is less than 4 characters
 * the value of the environment variable is equal to one of `true`, `True`, `false` or `False`

-**Note:** Secrets Masking will only prevent the value of the environment variable from appearing in your build output.
+**Note:** Secrets masking will only prevent the value of the environment variable from appearing in your job output.
 Invoking a bash shell with the `-x` or `-o xtrace` options may inadvertantly log unmasked secrets (please refer to [Using Shell Scripts]({{site.baseurl}}/using-shell-scripts)).

 If your secrets appear elsewhere, such as test results or artifacts, they will not be masked.
 In addition, the value of the environment variable is still accessible to users [debugging builds with SSH]({{site.baseurl}}/ssh-access-jobs).